Ardnys/quip/README.md

 - aiortc project had great examples to give me a starting point.
 - windows-capture project gave me the confidence to start this project.
 - the audio capture project is giving me even more confidence to continue this project.
+- unfortunately audio capture project wasn't the correct solution.
+I realized it after working on it for so long.
 - i will provide links when i have time.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>